BIOSTATIC ANTIBACTERIAL TECHNOLOGY THAT INHIBITS THE GROWTH OF ODOR-CAUSING BACTERIA

-Sweat, heat, and humidity are nourishment for bacteria and they will grow and die in ever-increasing numbers.
-Absorbing, hiding, or delaying will fail at some point.
-This treatment simply makes it impossible for them to multiply.
+Sweat, heat and humidity are nourishment for bacteria and they will grow and die in ever-increasing numbers.
+Absorbing, hiding or delaying will fail at some point.
+This antimicrobial and anti-odor treatment simply makes it impossible for them to multiply.
 The result – it stops the odor at the source to make your items stay fresh, and it works for the lifetime of the garment.

-BioStatic stays fresh technology stops the growth of odor-causing bacteria and fungi in the material.
-Which makes products stay fresh and hygienic.
-As several treatments can be simultaneously applied at the finish stages of the fabric production process, no additional water or energy is needed and the impact on the environment is reduced.
+BioStatic stays fresh technology stops the growth of odor-causing bacteria and fungi in the material, which makes products stay fresh and hygienic.
+As several treatments can be simultaneously applied at the finishing stages of the fabric production process, no additional water or energy is needed and the impact on the environment is reduced.